gaehlerm/SoftwareEngineering/README.md

 Here is a small real-world example how a test works.

 1. Make sure the coffee machine is clean, has coffee, water and electricity.
 Press the coffee button.
 Wait until the coffee has finished.
-1. Taste the coffee.
+2. Taste the coffee.
 If you like it, the test passes.
 Otherwise it fails.
-1. Throw away the cup and the remaining coffee.
+3. Throw away the cup and the remaining coffee.

 This is it.
 Tests always consist of a few instructions that should be easy to understand.
 The result of the test can take up only two values.
 It passed (you like the coffee) or it failed (you didn’t like it).
 If it failed, you should call the technician to fix it.
 Or you write a script that calls the technician automatically.

 Tests consist of three stages that are run on a test bench.

 1. Setup: make everything ready for the test
-1. Execution: check the requirements are fulfilled
+2. Execution: check the requirements are fulfilled
-1. Tear-down: clean up everything used for the test
+3. Tear-down: clean up all the objects created for the test

 Structure of a Software test